 Contract Management vs Document Management at a Glance

-To really compare contract management and document management, look at the work each system can actually do for you.
+The comparison comes down to the work each system can do with a contract after the upload.
 Storage alone isn't enough when the document creates promises.

 | Question | Document management system | Contract management software |